rwaldron/tc39-notes/es7/2017-01/jan-26.md

 AWB: You've had public feedback on this, right?
 I believe the public feedback, my sense is there has been feedback on both sides.

-DE: Most people said please stop the proposal, we can stand the sigil
+DE: Most people said please stop the proposal, we can't stand the sigil

 AWB: You have to have it